rolfmadsen/rolfmadsen/README.md

 ## Solving conflicts

-Conflicts in package-lock.json can be resolved by fixing the conflict in package.json and then running:
+Conflicts in package-lock.json can sometimes be resolved by fixing the conflict in package.json and then running:

 ```terminal
 npm install --package-lock-only